MehdiAliouan/SQL_CovData_Project/README.md

 Used Common Table Expressions (CTEs) and temporary tables to compute the vaccination percentage of the population.

 #### Visualization:
-Created a view to store data for later visualizations in Tableau Public.
+Created a view to store data for later visualizations in Tableau Public : [Tableau_Visualization](https://public.tableau.com/app/profile/el.mehdi.aliouan4405/viz/CovidDashboard_16738012660980/Dashboard1#1)

 ### Result: